gordienko-dmitry/weather_forecast_with_simple_ui/README.md

 **P.S.** If we have problem with get query we can see error message instead forecast visualization.

  #### Video demonstration
+ Sorry, but for watch this video you need download it from media folder

 [![Demonstration video](media/video_screen.png)](media/demonstration.mp4)